wjdenny/wjdenny.github.io/content/@2010reidmerrit_righteous.md

 > [page 127]

 ##### Kawaida
+> Karenga, as Marable (2000:15) states, has been "central to the development of the discipline of Africana Studies."
+He has written the most widely used introductory text in the discipline (Karenga, 2002) and played a major role in the development of the discipline's professional organizations, the National Council for Black Studies NCBS and AHSA.
+Marable goes on to say that "unquestionably two intellectuals have been most pivotal as interpreters and political forces in the development of Black Studies--Mualana Karenga and Molefi Asante." [page 128]

+> *Kawaida*, which in Swahili means "tradition," was expanded by Karengato mean a synthesis of both tradition and reason, and is defined as "an ongoing synthesis of the best of African thought and practice in constant exchange with the world" (Karenga, 2008:3).
+Key to understanding Kawaida is Karenga's stress on culture and cultural revolution.
+When he first introduced it in the mid-1960s, Karenga (1993:173) described Kawaida as a philosophical position that:
+>
+> > "...centered around the contention that the key crisis in Black life is the cultural crisis, i.e., a crisis in views and especially, values.
+The need, thus, is for a cultural revolution which would break the monopoly the oppressor has on Black minds and begin to rescue and reconstruct Black history and humanity in their own image and interests."
+>
+> It was and remains one of his most influential contentions that "the struggle for liberation is first and foremost at its foundation a struggle to free ourselves culturally in the fullest sense" (Karenga, 2008:4-5).
+He defines culture as "the totality of thought and practice by which a people creates itself, celebrates, sustains and develops itself and introduces itself to history and humanity."
+(Ibid:5).
+In his conception of culture, he lists as vital seven basic areas: "spirituality and ethics (religion); history; social organization; economic organization; political organization; creative production (art, music, literature, dance); and ethos--the collective psychology shaped by activities in the other six areas."
+(Karenga, 1967:14).
+>
+> Perhaps Karenga is best known for his creation of the African American and pan-African holiday of Kwanzaa and the [[Nguzo Saba]], or the Seven principles (Karenga, 1993).
+He (1993:173) stated that:
+>
+>  > It is Kawaida out of which this author developed Kwanzaa and the [[Nguzo Saba]].
+The [[Nguzo Saba]] (Seven Principles) were advocated as a communitarian African value system necessary to build community and serve as social glue and moral orientation for cultural practice."
+>
+>  [page 128--129]

+> Nation building required that Black social workers: root themselves in an understanding of the extended family in the African American community; commit themselves to the development of independent Black institutions; free themselves from white social work values and concepts; and operate from a value system based on African communalism.
+This new form of practice would be based on the [[Nguzo Saba]] principles as developed by Karenga. [page 130--131]

 ##### Afrocentricity
+> Molefi Asante's 1980 publication of *Afrocentricity: The Theory of Social Change* shook the foundation of intellectual thought in the Black community.
+Asante's theory entered scholarly discourse at a time when many scholars struggled to reformulate and reconceptualize their basic orientation to the study of African people.
+Asante synthesized the very best of Black Nationalism, Black humanitarian philosophy and self-loving Black intellectual thought to create a new conceptual framework and language to guide scholarly examination of the Black experience. [page 132]

+> Asante's theory of Afrocentricity posits that African descendant people's experience of "disorientation" and "dislocation" in the contemporary world results from a process of "decentering" emanating from European combination and colonization of Africa and the holocaust of enslavement that followed in the Americas.
+In an effort to gain a positive social and cultural identity, individuals seek to reclaim their African identities by centering themselves in their own values, history and culture, and embracing what is a reflection of their true heritage, or more specifically, locating themselves in an "Afrocentric reality" (Asante, 1980, 1990; Reid-Merrit, 2008). [page 132]

+> The desire for African cultural connections, self-determination and, in the language of Afrocentricity, the right to obtain "agency" of one's being, altered the direction of NABSW and those who wanted to be involved in the BSWM. [page 133]

+> Social workers throughout the nation continued to be drawn to the BSWM due to their feelings of professional inadequacy as they attempted to begin their careers in social work.
+Jerry Brooks (2009), who received an MSW degree in 1985, shared this poignant insight:
+>
+> > I worked hard throughout my two years at Temple.
+I read all the materials.
+I wanted to be a great professional.
+I had my degree, but something was missing.
+I didn't feel like I was prepared to work with my own people.
+And I was concerned about doing them harm.
+That's what led me to seek out the Black social workers and become more involved with their form of social work practice. [page 133--134]
 ##### Conclusion
 #### Chapter 7: National Networks - International Linkages
+> > You work with Puerto Rican brothers, whites, lower class-whites, middle- class whites, urban and rural whites.
+You know everybody's problems.
+And let me just lay the real heavy point: You are potentially the most powerful leaders in America' (Dellums, 1971:4)
+>
+> [page 144]
 ##### Responding to the Call
 ##### International Conferences
 ##### Continuing the Tradition